canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 }
 ```

-Also, since our test doesn't have any asynchronous code, we could remove the return statement and make our test a `void` method.
+Also, since our test doesn't have any asynchronous code, we could remove the return statement and turned our test into a `void` method.

 With this refactor, our test started to look simpler and easier to read.
-Now, it's clear this test only cares about the email configuration.
+Now, it's clear this test only cares about the `EmailConfiguration` class.

 ## Make your test values obvious